nongxinshengxin/quickGenome/README.md

 - **extract_fasta()**  Extracts sequences from fasta files based on sequence names.

 ## Application
-To make it easier for users to understand and use `quickGenome`, we have used the Arabidopsis genome and structure annotation gff file as an example.
 ### genome_basic_Info
 This function will print the genome information to the window.
 The function has only one argument, filepath, which requires a string containing the path to the fasta file.
 In addition to the fasta file, its gzip archive, fasta.gz, can also be read.